Piano

 Pre-screening Requirements

-• One movement from a Sonata for piano and either a wind or string instrument.
+• One movement from a Sonata for piano with either a wind or string instrument.

 In addition, applicants for the studio accompanist assistantship must email Professor Kenneth Griffiths at griffikr@ucmail.uc.edu the following: